otterize/intents-operator/src/operator/config/README.md

-Files in this folder are auto generated and are tracked by git to be available for testing
+Files in this folder are auto generated.
+When deploying the intents operator, the manifests from the Helm chart, which is a submodule, are used.
+When testing, these manifests are used.